NVIDIA/NeMo/README.md

 The configuration used for the evaluation needs to be specified in the `conf/config.yaml` file, specifying the `evaluation` parameter, which specifies the file to use for evaluation purposes.
-The `run_evaluation` parameter must be set to `True` to run the evaluation pipeline.
+The `evaluation` parameter must be included in `stages` to run the evaluation pipeline.
 The default value is set to `gpt3/evaluate_all`, which can be found in `conf/evaluation/gpt3/evaluate_all.yaml`.
 The parameters can be modified to adapt different evaluation tasks and checkpoints in evaluation runs.
 For Base Command Platform, all these parameters should be overriden from the command line.